Controlling secondary flows in Taylor-Couette flow using stress-free boundary conditions: Mixed spanwise and streamwise variations

 The rolls appear to have a certain resistance to moving because they achieve small velocities relative to those of the pattern.
-Indeed, the roll velocity is of the order of the induced spanwise velocities.
-It is very hard to elucidate what the functional form of the $v_{roll,z}(\alpha,k_z,Re_s)$ is.
+Indeed, the roll velocity is of the order of the induced axial velocities.
+It is very hard to elucidate what the functional form of the $v_{roll,z}(\alpha,f_z,Re_s)$ is.
 For the $Re_s$ shown, some patterns seem to be present.
 First, increasing the angle of inclination from $\alpha=20.4^{\circ}$ to $\alpha=36.6^{\circ}$, increases the roll-velocity peak.
 However, if the angle of inclination further increases to $\alpha=56.0^{\circ}$, a decrease in the roll-velocity peak is observed.
-To account for this, we show in the right panels of figure \ref{fig:roll_vel} the roll-velocity as the percentage of the pattern velocity in the spanwise is plotted for various spanwise wavenumbers and angles of inclination.
-It can be clearly seen that for smaller values of $\alpha$, the rolls move with a higher fraction of the geometrical velocity, even if the absolute velocities are smaller at $\alpha=20.4^\circ$.
-The second noticeable thing is that there is a $k_z$ wavelength for which the velocity is maximal, and further increasing or decreasing the pattern size will slow down the roll movement.
-While due to the limitations of our computer simulations it is impossible to do a proper $k_z$ sweep, this underlying pattern is present for almost all curves.
+To account for this, we show in the right panels of figure \ref{fig:roll_vel} the roll-velocity as the percentage of the pattern velocity in the axial direction is plotted for various pattern frequencies and angles of inclination.
+It can be clearly seen that for smaller values of $\alpha$, the rolls move with a higher fraction of the geometrical velocity, even if the absolute velocities are smaller.
+The second noticeable thing is that there is a $f_z$ frequency for which the velocity is maximal, and further increasing or decreasing the pattern size will slow down the roll movement.
+While due to the limitations of our computer simulations it is impossible to do a proper $f_z$ sweep, this underlying pattern is present for almost all curves.
 Finally, the dependence on $Re_s$ cannot be properly elucidated.
 It is clear that as $Re_s$ increases, the rolls keep on moving, in line with the presence of induced velocities for all values of $Re_s$ seen in figure \ref{fig:meanvz}.
 However, the underlying pattern is not clear.
 So to summarize, these oblique patterns will generate induced velocities that move the rolls at velocities much slower than the cylinder speed, but how to optimize this velocity is unclear.
+Further supporting material that shows that oblique patterns induce spanwise velocities and move the rolls is provided in the Appendix \ref{sec:appa} for different roll wavelengths and numbers of rolls.